Data Centers in Buffalo

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) Public peering is limited within Buffalo.
-Most traffic exchange occurs through private peering arrangements within local data centers or is routed to major IXPs in nearby metropolitan areas.
+Internet Exchange Points (IXPs) Public peering is limited within Buffalo itself.
+Most organizations establish private peering relationships within local data centers or connect to major exchange points in New York City to manage traffic exchange.

 Power Analysis